Tellusant/docs/articles-posts/palmer-penguins.md

 </p>
 This analysis first used principal component analysis (PCA) to find relevant dimensions, then kernel density estimation to create the clusters.
 Easy to do in ChatGPT.

 The difficult part is not in the calculations.
 It is in having the vision that this can be done and that the outcome is useful for companies.
-Most people do not even try because they lack the vision, and the credibility to be believed.
+Most people do not even try because they lack the vision and the credibility to be believed.

 ## The Road Ahead